parrt/msds501/notes/programming.md

 And then we drag the formula down the column so that it is applied to each element of the unit price column.
 The  best way to think about the map pattern is "*transform one sequence into another by applying an operator or function.*"

-What we're actually doing, though, is traversing the sequence of elements in one sequence, computing a new value, and injecting the new value into a new sequence:
+What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the new value into a new sequence:

 <img src=images/map-discount-op.png width=390>

-As a special case of map, we get the **duplicate** pattern that duplicates a stream by applies the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.
+As a special case of map, we get the **duplicate** pattern that duplicates a stream by applying the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.

 ### Merge